Tetranychus urticae: Ecology

+T. urticae populations may increase rapidly in hot, dry conditions, expanding to 70 times the original population in as few as six days.

 The mite's natural predator, Phytoseiulus persimilis, commonly used as a biological control method, is one of many predatory mites which prey mainly or exclusively on spider mites.

-Other than certain aphids, T. urticae is the only animal known to be able to synthesise carotenoids.
-As in aphids, the genes for carotene synthesis appear to have been acquired through horizontal gene transfer from a fungus.
+T. urticae is among the few animals known to synthesise carotenoids.
+As in aphids and gall midges, the genes for carotene synthesis appear to have been acquired through horizontal gene transfer from a fungus.

 Lifecycle

 T. urticae reproduces through arrhenotoky, a form of parthenogenesis in which unfertilized eggs develop into males.

 The egg of T. urticae is translucent and pearl-like.
 It hatches into a larva, and two nymph stages follow: a protonymph, and then a deutonymph, which may display quiescent stages.
 The adults are typically pale green for most of the year, but later generations are red; mated females survive the winter in diapause.

 Inbreeding avoidance

 Inbreeding is detrimental for fitness in T. urticae.
 Inbred progeny mature more slowly than outbred progeny, and inbred female progeny have lower reproductive output.
 T. urticae females apparently are capable of kin recognition and have the ability to avoid inbreeding through mate choice.